dkvz/dkvz-blog-2025/README.md

 Just removing the items when done this time around.

 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
+- Page numbers could be decimals, we don't check for those in any way.
+Maybe I should use parseInt or some Math rouding
 - I got problems with text justified in cards, it shouldn't be
 - Check the myriad todos inside the code
 - Shorts on larger screens would look better by wrapping more tightly, not sure how to do it